wyatt-feng/CS305-23S-Assignment1/README.md

 EPRT |127.0.0.1|34567|
 ```

-Note that the port number in the PORT command.
+Note the port number in the PORT command.
 It calculated like this: $135 \times 256+7=34567$(256 is a constant).
 In one connection, either PORT or EPRT will be sent by the client; usually, EPRT is the preferred, and if it not supported, PORT will be used.

 Each command should be ended with `\r\n`, not `\r` or `\n`.
 Otherwise, the command will be considered incomplete.